 Tokyo deserves more than a long weekend, less than two weeks.
 5 days is the sweet spot.
-This guide is a complete Tokyo 5-day itinerary you can copy directly — built with Tripop's AI travel planner, with hour-by-hour events, real expense tracking in yen, and offline-ready vouchers.
+This guide is a complete Tokyo 5-day itinerary you can copy directly — built with Tripop's AI travel planner, with 2026-verified prices, concrete airport transport details, and offline-ready vouchers.

 Why 5 days in Tokyo